Andhra Pradesh Police: Circles

 A Circle comprises several Police Stations.
 An Inspector of Police who heads a police circle is the Circle Inspector of Police or CI.

 Stations

 A Police Station is headed by an Inspector (an upper subordinate rank).
 A Police Station is the basic unit of policing, responsible for prevention and detection of crime, maintenance of public order, enforcing law in general as well as for performing protection duties and making security arrangements for the constitutional authorities, government functionaries, representatives of the public in different legislative bodies and local self governments, public figures etc.

 Commissionerate

 A Police Commissionerate is a law enforcement body especially in the urban parts of the state.
 The commissionerate is headed by a Commissioner of Police.
-Vijayawada City Police and Visakhapatnam City Police are the local law enforcement agencies for the cities of Vijayawada and Visakhapatnam respectively.
-The Guntur Urban Police is being planned to be upgraded as Guntur Police Commissionerate.
+Guntur Police Commissionerate, Kurnool Police Commissionerate, Rajamahendravaram Police Commissionerate, Tirupati Police Commissionerate, Vijayawada City Police and Visakhapatnam City Police are the local law enforcement agencies for the cities of Guntur, Kurnool, Rajamahendravaram, Tirupati, Vijayawada and Visakhapatnam respectively.